tomhendra/dotfiles/README.md

 ## Post-Installation

 - Install premium fonts from iCloud backup.
-- Set iTerm2 to load preferences from Dropbox (temporarily disable 'save changes to folder when iterm2 quits' to avoid overwrite).
+- Set iTerm2 to load preferences from iCloud/Preferences directory.
+  (Temporarily disable 'save changes to folder when iterm2 quits' to avoid overwrite).
 - Install apps not purchased from App Store.
 - Restart computer.